 - Under Warren’s pre-K plan, anyone making under 200% of the federal poverty level would be eligible for free child care and free pre-kindergarten programs.
 For those above that line, child care centers and preschools would charge a maximum of 7% of that family’s income for their service.

 - Warren has released policy plans on a number of issues — but not K-12 education.
+So Chalkbeat dug deep into Warren’s record on schools to get a sense of where she stands.

 - She also vowed to appoint a public school teacher as education secretary under her presidential administration.
 “Betsy DeVos need not apply,” she said at a rally in Detroit.